 And see another, as I see thee now,

 Decked in thy rights, as thou art stalled in mine.

 Long die thy happy days before thy death,

 Die neither mother, wife, nor England’s queen.
 (Act I, Scene iii, lines 204–211)

-Though women hold little power in the time of Richard III (other than through the relationships they have to important men), in this play women do demonstrate one significant type of power: the power to curse.
+Though women essentially hold little power in the time of Richard III, other than through the relationships they have to important men, in this play women do demonstrate one important type of power: the power to curse.
 At the beginning of the play, a bitter Queen Margaret, who has lost her family to the wars between the two families, curses Queen Elizabeth, who she sees as a usurper.
 Among other things Margaret wishes is for Queen Elizabeth to see her children and husband die and to lose her role as England’s queen.
 All of these curses come true by the end of the play.